 - Strong interpersonal skills; ability to collaborate and effectively interact with external evaluators/vendors and to build partnerships around common interests and goals.

 - Demonstrated experience with knowledge management and content management practices.

-- PhD or other terminal degree required.
+- Ph.D. or relevant Master’s degree required.

 - Self-confident.
 You are thoughtful in your approach, consultative, and confidently take the lead.
 You are fair and just.

 - Collaborative work style.
 You collaborate on projects, communicate results, and are willing to listen and learn from others.
 You enjoy daily interaction with staff of all levels and quickly earn respect and loyalty.
 You are a resource and a counselor.

 - Momentum builder.
 You are not simply an implementer; you initiate and facilitate results-based outcomes.
 You hold others accountable to their commitments and keep initiatives moving forward and on track.